joffb/wondercell/README.md

 Tilemaps for menu and title screen in [Tilemap Studio](https://github.com/Rangi42/tilemap-studio)

-WonderWitch support added by Asie!
+WonderWitch support, LZSA graphics compression and VGM playback added by Asie!

 Controls:
 + X dpad to move the cursor